MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/install-mim-sync-ad-service.md

     For each row in this table, perform the following steps:

     - To open the Flow Definition dialog box, click **New Attribute Flow**.

     - On the **Source** tab, select the attribute shown for that row in the table.

     - On the **Destination** tab, select the attribute shown for that row in the table.

     - To apply the attribute flow configuration, click **OK**.

 8. On the **Summary** tab, click **Submit**.

-## Initializing the testing environment
+## Initialize the testing environment
-Before you can test your configuration with your AD data, you need to initialize the configuration.
-There are four steps to this process:
+There are four steps you need to take before you can test your MIM configuration with AD data:

 ### Enable Provisioning